basiljosephdev/Edge-AI-Based-UAV-for-Intelligent-Fire-Detection-Victim-Prioritization/Architecture.md

 ### 8.3 WebSocket GCS Payload Schema

-All AI detection data is pushed as JSON frames over WebSocket to the GCS FastAPI server.
+All AI detection data is packaged as structured JSON records and transmitted to the Ground Station Dashboard for mission monitoring, logging, and visualization.
 Two message types are defined:

 #### Type: `VICTIM_UPDATE`
 Sent every 100ms when victims are in the active priority queue.